 DD: Well it's been difficult.
 You really feel like you're qualified for a lot of the jobs and you go out and put in resumes and applications, but if you can't get in front of the people they'll never see what you're capable of doing.
 They never get to meet you and really get to know what you can bring to their program.
 I think Coach Amato and his staff got to see what kind of coach I was, what kind of person and family man, my values.
 They got to hear me talk about those things in person, but if you can't get in front of people, that's the frustrating part of this business.

-LV: Let me blow your horn to a minute, all they have to do is read a NFL magazine if they want to know about your ability to coach wide receivers.
+LV: Let me blow your horn a minute.
+All they have to do is read a NFL magazine if they want to know about your ability to coach wide receivers.
 Did it surprise you that even with your track record it was hard to open some doors?

 DD: I thought it was very surprising.
 It really is more like a fraternity and it comes down to who you know is more valuable than what you know and that's the part I never understood.
 Being with Coach Spurrier and Coach Zook, I have been with them a long time and even though they knew people, those people didn't know me.
 A lot of people get jobs because they've been coaching and moving around and they know people and their "tree" is getting larger and they know more people every time they make a move.
 I didn't do that for 15 years.
 But I chose to stay at Florida because I loved it at Florida.
 I loved coaching at a place where we had a chance to win every year.
 So I stayed there, but I had job offers every year while I was working.
 But when I wasn't working, no one was calling.

-LV: How much did you former players call you during this time and say, hey coach is there anything I can do?
+LV: How much did your former players call you during this time and say, hey coach is there anything I can do?

-DD: There were a lot of players and people that I know me as a person and supported me.
-There were a lot of prayers from family members and people around especially my wife's family.
+DD: There were a lot of players and people that know me as a person and supported me.
+There were a lot of prayers from family members and people around, especially my wife's family.
 They've been awesome.
-I've had a lot of people in support of me and that's what really has kept me hungry and continue working hard and I know the opportunities were going to come.
+I've had a lot of people in support of me and that's what really has kept me hungry and continue working hard, and I know the opportunities were going to come.

 LV: I'll tell you this much, losing you, Sandra, Brittany and Ian is Gainesville's loss and Raleigh's gain and I sincerely believe that.
 Dwayne, let's talk about the situation at NC State.
 Marc Trestman who is a devotee of the West Coast offense is the new coordinator there.
 Do you think that scheme fits in well with how you like to develop your receivers?

-LV: In 1990 you came in during the spring and the receivers got a whole new way of playing the game and getting involved than they ever have before.
+LV: In 1990 you came in during the spring and the receivers got a whole new way of playing the game and getting involved.
 Do you see similar potential with you and Coach Trestman having that kind of an effect up there?

 LV: I guess one big positive is you get to continue to dislike Florida State.